scriptin/scriptin.github.io/_posts/2014-07-26-restful-http-organizating-urls.md

 title: "RESTful HTTP: organizing URLs"
 ---

-For the last few week I've been working a lot on designing/implementing some web services, moslty [REST][]ful, so I decided to write down the most important things I've learned so far.
-This post is about oraganizing URLs of resources in a web service in a smart way.
+For the last few week I've been working a lot on designing/implementing some web services, mostly [REST][]ful, so I decided to write down the most important things I've learned so far.
+This post is about organizing URLs of resources in a web service in a smart way.

 Few basic things before I start:

-- [REST][] is neither a technology, nor a standart.
+- [REST][] is neither a technology, nor a standard.
 It is a set of architectural principles
 - REST can be used over various protocols, but I'm going to talk only about HTTP.
 If you're not familiar with specification of this protocol, you might want to read <del>[RFC 2616][]</del> ([obsolete since June 2014][rfc-2616-obsolete]), [RFC 7230][], [RFC 7231][], [RFC 7232][], [RFC 7233][], [RFC 7234][], [RFC 7235][]
 - REST can use various data formats (XML, CSV, binary, etc.), I'll stick with [JSON][]